 Examples of eligible individuals include, but are not limited to, first-generation college graduates; individuals from lower socioeconomic backgrounds; individuals from racial or ethnic groups that are underrepresented in doctoral programs; and individuals with disabilities.

 January 23, 2018 (3–4 p.m.
 ET)

 Webinar for potential applicants of all four leadership programs; a recording is available here.

 Webinar for interested applicants for the Health Policy Research Scholars program; a recording is available here, and slides are available here.

 Program begins.
 Stipend funding initiated for program participants.

-The Health Policy Research Scholars program will award stipends for up to 50 scholars for the 2016 cohort.
-Each scholar will receive an annual stipend of up to $30,000 for up to four years.
+The Health Policy Research Scholars program will award stipends for up to 40 scholars for the 2018 cohort.
+Each scholar will receive an annual stipend of $30,000 for up to four years.
 Participants may continue in the Health Policy Research Scholars program, without the annual stipend, for a fifth year, or until they complete their doctoral program, whichever occurs first.
 Scholars will also be eligible for dissertation grants of up to $10,000 if the proposed dissertation is related to health policy research.

 Application is Now Closed

 March 14, 2018, 3:00 p.m.
 ET